FAQ

 I am flattered that you'd want to use my photos - really, I am!
 That said, please note that all photos on this blog are protected by a Creative Commons Attribution-NonCommercial-ShareAlike license (http://creativecommons.org/licenses/by-nc-sa/3.0/).
 This means that you are more than welcome to share and adapt my work, provided that you (1) attribute the work to me, (2) do not use the photos for commercial purposes, and (3) share anything adapted from my work under a similar license.
 As a courtesy, I would appreciate an email letting me know how you plan to use my photos and for information now how to provide proper attribution.
 I am more than happy to share my work if asked.
 Thank you.

 As of September 2012, I have added a watermark to my photos as a result of seeing my photos pop up on Facebook, restaurant websites...even in magazines!...without my permission or any attempt at attributing the work to me.
+Turns out I'm not cool with being surprised like that.
 If you would like a copy of the original photo without the watermark, please feel free to ask.
+Like I said, I'm happy to share.

 MAY WE USE YOUR BLOG POSTS IN OUR PUBLICATION?